Test Complete

 During the log roll,

-3. EMS professional number one should place one hand on either side of the patient's head and gently but firmly hold it in place, maintaining manual in-line spinal immobilization.
-If the patient does not yet have a cervical collar in place and the patient has a suspected neck injury, it is at this time that
+- EMS professional number one should place one hand on either side of the patient's head and gently but firmly hold it in place, maintaining manual in-line spinal immobilization.
+If the patient does not yet have a cervical collar in place and the patient has a suspected neck injury, now is the time.

-4. EMS professional number two should apply the cervical collar and assess the patient for other injury using the rapid trauma examination.
+- EMS professional number two should apply the cervical collar and assess the patient for other injuries using the rapid trauma examination.

-5. After application of the cervical collar and rapid trauma examination assessment (if it is necessary), EMS professional number two will position himself/herself on their knees at one side of the patient's torso.
+- After the application of the cervical collar and rapid trauma examination assessment (if it is necessary), EMS professional number two will position himself/herself on their knees at one side of the patient's torso.

-8. EMS professional number three places his/her right hand on the same side of the patient that EMS professional number two has, on the patient's lower back/flank, creating an “X” made by the crossing of the two EMS professionals arms, at the patient's midsection and allowing for greater control during the log roll.
+- EMS professional number three places his/her right hand on the same side of the patient that EMS professional number two has, on the patient's lower back/flank.
+This creates an “X” made by the crossing of the two EMS professionals' arms at the patient's midsection and allows for greater control during the log roll.

 Both EMS professional two and EMS professional three should maintain proper body mechanics, keeping their back straight and head up.

-12. When everyone is in position (EMS professional number one maintaining manual in-line stabilization of the patient's cervical spine, and EMS professionals numbers two and three at the patient's least-injured side and positioned with the correct hand-placement), EMS professional number one will give the order to roll the patient on his/her count of three.
-EMS professional number one will always count aloud “one, two, three.
+- When everyone is in position (EMS professional number one maintaining manual in-line stabilization of the patient's cervical spine, and EMS professionals numbers two and three at the patient's least-injured side and positioned with the correct hand-placement), EMS professional number one will give the order to roll the patient on his/her count of three.
+EMS professional number one will always count aloud “one, two, three.”

 On “three,” EMS professionals two and three will roll the patient as a team toward themselves, while EMS professional number one maintains in-line cervical integrity by turning the patient's head to the same side that the patient is rolling toward and thereby preventing the patient's head from moving upon any axis.